Types of tenancy

 What happens if the main tenant dies?

-If a tenant dies, a partner or family member may be entitled to take over the tenancy.
-This is known as succession.
+- A partner or family member may be able to take over the tenancy.
+This is called succession.

-You might be able to buy your home from us using Right to Buy or Right to Acquire.
-If you are interested in buying your home please contact us and we will advise you whether you qualify for either of these schemes.
+- You might be able to buy your home through Right to Buy or Right to Acquire.

 Am I allowed to make home improvements and alterations?